-- EPICRUNFILERAIN.DAT EPIC run file for rain-fed spin-up simulation of this crop. - EPICRUNFILEIRR.DAT EPIC run file for irrigated spin-up simulation of this crop.

-- GRIDS_OPC.DAT the list of management file names to be used in EPIC modeling. - OPC/"GRIDID"0"BELD3 Crop Number".OPC grid cell EPIC management files under the OPC directory.
-Table 1 in Section 4.1 lists the crop numbers in the BELD data.
+- EPICRUNFILERAIN.DAT EPIC run file for rain-fed spin-up simulation of this crop. - EPICRUNFILEIRR.DAT EPIC run file for irrigated spin-up simulation of this crop. - GRIDS OPC.DAT the list of management file names to be used in EPIC modeling. - OPC/"GRIDID"0"BELD3 Crop Number".OPC grid cell EPIC management files under the OPC directory.
+Table 1 in Section 4.1 lists the crop numbers in the BELD data and how they are mapped, Table 2. - tileDrain/SOILLIST.DAT soil list file which contains tile drain information for EPIC simulations and is used when "tileDrain" is selected when running EPIC spinup simulations.